 I think what surprised me the most when comparing Walmart vs. ALDI was that the difference in price between the two stores wasn’t that much.

-In fact, for several items, the difference was just ONE PENNY!
+In fact, for several items, the difference was minor!
 I guess I was expecting a more dramatic difference between the two stores…

 What this means though, is that if you don’t have an ALDI in your area, you can still get a great deal on food by shopping at Walmart.
 In fact, I bet this One Week $50 ALDI Meal Plan would come in pretty close to that at Walmart too!